PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/php.md

 ---
-title: 'Hızlı Başlangıç: PHP kullanarak Bing Varlık Arama REST API bir arama isteği gönderme'
+title: 'Quickstart: Send a search request to the REST API using PHP - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Bu hızlı başlangıcı, PHP kullanarak Bing Varlık Arama REST API isteği göndermek ve bir JSON yanıtı almak için kullanın.
+description: Use this quickstart to send a request to the Bing Entity Search REST API using PHP, and receive a JSON response.
 services: cognitive-services
 author: aahill
 manager: nitinme